cjus/hydra-hpp/article.md

   }
 ```

 One issue with the above implementation is that the player with the hot potato can send the potato to himself.
 The reason is because Hydra sendMessage uses the `to` field in the message to determine which service should receive the message.
 Because the message has a `to` defined this way `to: 'hpp:/',` then any `hpp` service can receive the message.
 To resolve this problem we actually need to get a list of players and actually choose which one to send the potato message to.
 Earlier we saw how the output of running hpp reveals the service ID.
 Each running instance of a service receives a unique identifier.
 We can take advantage of this fact in order to address a message to a specific instance.
-The format for doing is straightforward: `to: 'aed30fd14c11dfaa0b88a16f03da0940@hpp:/',` - where will simply prepend the ID of the service we're interested in reaching.
+The format for doing this is straightforward: `to: 'aed30fd14c11dfaa0b88a16f03da0940@hpp:/',` - there we simply prepend the ID of the service we're interested in reaching.

 But how do we retrieve the ID for all distributed services?
 Hydra has a `getServicePresence()` function which finds all instances of a service given a service name.
 The call returns a promise which resolves to an array of service details.
 In those details are the instance IDs.
 In the code below we simply loop through the array and grab the details for the first service instance which isn't the current one.
 Identifying the instance ID for the current running service involves just calling `hyda.getInstanceID`.
 Too easy, right?